 To better ensure achievement of environmental outcomes, a top-down approach based on sustainable extraction and connectivity is needed in the longer term.
-The IWG recommended that DPIE-Water review a similar alternative option where a sustainable TDEL is set, with IDELs established within this TDEL.
-However, the Commission understands this analysis has not been completed.
+The Commission understands that DPIE-Water is considering options that may be able to achieve this.

 There are a number of changes underway likely to affect both inflows into, and extraction within, the Barwon-Darling.
 Consistent with the MDBA submission's recommendation, the Commission supports establishing TDELs based on the sum of the IDELs by river reach as an immediate measure to limit consolidation.
 However, for the Plan remake DPIE-Water should analyse if changes to the TDEL limits are needed to better deliver the targeted environmental and social outcomes.
 This analysis should also consider wider northern basin connectivity issues.